maazadeeb/blog/src/pages/articles/2019-01-06---how-to-create-an-autoclose-modal/index.md

 ## The code

 Here's a CodePen with everything we've discussed.
+There is one button which opens the modal and one button in the modal content which closes the modal.
+Clicking outside or pressing escape closes the modal.

 <iframe height='265' scrolling='no' title='Modal' src='//codepen.io/sniper6/embed/preview/MZOYYr/?height=265&theme-id=0&default-tab=result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/sniper6/pen/MZOYYr/'>Modal</a> by Maaz Syed Adeeb (<a href='https://codepen.io/sniper6'>@sniper6</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>